SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Introduction

 We define \textit{topology preservation} of predicted deformations similarly to \citet{christensen11995topological}.
 From the real-world point of view this means the preservation of anatomical structures, preventing non-smooth changes.
 Mathematically we want the deformations to be homeomorphisms, i.e., invertible and continuous.
+In registration literature it is common to talk about diffeomorphims which are additionally differentiable.
 In practice we want a deformation not to fold on top of itself which we measure by estimating the local Jacobian determinants of the predicted deformations, and checking whether they are positive.
-Most commonly in deep learning applications topology preservation is achieved using the diffeomorphic SVF formulation \citep{arsigny2006log}.
-It does not completely prevent the deformation from folding due to limited sampling resolution but such voxels are limited to very small percentage, which is sufficient in practice.
-Topology preservation can be encouraged with a specific loss, e.g., by penalizing negative determinants \citep{mok2020fast}.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a novel multi-resolution deep learning registration architecture which is by construct inverse consistent, symmetric, and preserves topology.
+With these definitions at hand, we summarize our main contributions as follows: \begin{itemize} \item We propose a novel multi-resolution deep learning registration architecture which is by construction inverse consistent, symmetric, and preserves topology.
 The properties are fulfilled for the whole multi-resolution pipeline, not just separately for each resolution.
-Apart from the parallel work by \citep{greer2023inverse}, we are not aware of other multi-resolution deep learning registration methods which are by construct both symmetric and inverse consistent.
+Apart from the parallel works by \citep{greer2023inverse, zhang2023symmetric}, we are not aware of other multi-resolution deep learning registration methods which are by construction both symmetric and inverse consistent.
 For motivation of the multi-resolution approach, see Section \ref{sec:multi-resolution_background}. \item As a component in our architecture, we propose an \textit{implicit} neural network layer, which we call \textit{deformation inversion layer}, based on a well-known fixed point iteration formula \citep{chen2008simple} and recent advances in Deep Equilibrium models \citep{bai2019deep, duvenaud2020deep}.
-The layer allows memory efficient inversion of deformation fields. \item We show that the method achieves state-of-the-art results on two popular benchmark data sets in terms of registration accuracy and deformation regularity.
-The accuracy of the inverses generated by our method is also very good and similar to the s-o-t-a SVF framework. \end{itemize}
+The layer allows memory efficient inversion of deformation fields. \item We show that the method achieves state-of-the-art results on two brain subject-to-subject registration datasets, and state-of-the-art results for deep learning methods on inspiration-exhale registration of lung CT scans. \end{itemize}

 We name the method \textit{SITReg} after its symmetricity, inverse consistency and topology preservation properties.